Cloud-Based Versus On-Site Technology

 A more indirect cost of on-site technology is that of the IT staff you’ll need to have available.
 It’s an unfortunate fact of the world, but things go wrong with technology and when they do, you need to have people around who can quickly and efficiently get you back up and running.
 These costs are essentially integrated into your monthly cloud-service payment, as you do not need to directly address the technical issues as they happen.
 The responsibility of triaging and addressing these issues is on the third-party cloud service provider.

-Cost often is the first consideration, and rightfully so, but how well a system actually delivers what it promises is another very important factor.
+Most often, cost is the first consideration, but the quality of the system should be take precedence.
 So, does cloud-based technology actually improve efficiency when compared to on-site tech?
 Does it mitigate supply chain risks?
 Let’s take a look:

 Speed is often one of the clearest benefits of moving toward cloud-based software.
 Because of the nature of a cloud-based system, data exchange is inherently faster than is the case with on-site systems.